stefanmomcilovic/ShopifyApps_NodeJS_CustomSessionStorage/With_Sequelize_MySQL/readme.md

         shopify app create node

-2. Then in project folder install "npm install --save sequelize"
+2. Then in project folder install

+        npm install --save sequelize

 3. When you install sequelize then choose your database and install it